cube3power/atsd/sql/README.md

 /* Parse date using the UTC offset provided as the third argument. */ date_parse('31.01.2017 12:36:03.283', 'dd.MM.yyyy HH:mm:ss.SSS', '+01:00')

-/* If the time zone (offset) is specified in the datetime string, it should be exactly the same as provided by the third argument. */ date_parse('31.01.2017 12:36:03.283 Europe/Berlin', 'dd.MM.yyyy HH:mm:ss.SSS ZZZ', 'Europe/Berlin')
+/* If the time zone (offset) is specified in the timestamp string, it should be exactly the same as provided by the third argument. */ date_parse('31.01.2017 12:36:03.283 Europe/Berlin', 'dd.MM.yyyy HH:mm:ss.SSS ZZZ', 'Europe/Berlin')
 ```